tdalon/ahk/docs/_pages/Teamsy.md

 Teamsy is a available as standalone .exe application.
 [Download link](https://github.com/tdalon/ahk/raw/main/PowerTools/Teamsy.exe)

 You can run Teamsy from the [command line](https://tdalon.blogspot.com/2022/03/ahk-command-line.html) or from an Application Launcher.
-I [recommend](https://tdalon.blogspot.com/2020/08/executor-my-preferred-app-launcher.html) [Executor](http://executor.dk/) as application launcher.
+I [LaunchyQt](https://github.com/samsonwang/LaunchyQt) as application launcher.

+N.B.: the Teamsy Launcher is also integrated in the [Teams-Shortcuts] Powertool or available as standalone [Teamsy-Launcher].

 ### Setup with Executor